Tapering for Triathlon

 By D3 Staff

-If you have a coach, a good one that is, your progress should have been tracked, and together you should have an idea of how much rest you need for optimal performance.
-The volume and intensity, and how it affected your training, is written somewhere?your training log for example.
-Check your log, think back to previous similar races, not enough rest or nutrition, or whatever else before a race?then change it.
+If you have a coach your progress should have been tracked, and together you should have an idea of how much rest you need for optimal performance.
+The volume and intensity, and how it affected your training, is written somewhere in your training log for example.
+Check your log, think back to previous similar races, not enough rest or nutrition, or whatever else before a race, then change it.
 Taking your vitamins, eight hours of sleep a night when you can, or shorter sleep with a nap to get that full eight, or power naps.
 Work with it in training.
 Too much intensity just before any distance race will nuke you on race day.
 Likewise, too much distance just a few weeks before a race of any distance will do the same.
 Your resting heart rate can help you with monitoring your recovery, so will learning about how each and every workout affects you on a daily basis.